Events

 none

-The Global Transitions series looks at fragmentations in the global order and how these impact peace and transition settlements.
-It explores why and how different third-party actors – state, intergovernmental, and non-governmental – intervene in conflicts, and how they see themselves contributing to reduction of conflict and risks of conflict relapse.
-The series critically assesses the growth and diversification of global and regional responses to contemporary conflicts.
+The PeaceRep Global Fragmentation project looks at fragmentations in the global order and how these impact peace and transition settlements.
+It explores why, when, and how different third-party actors – state, intergovernmental, and non-governmental – intervene in conflicts, and how they see themselves contributing to reduction of conflict and risks of conflict relapse.
 It also asks how local actors are navigating this multiplicity of mediators and peacebuilders and how this is shaping conflict outcomes and post-conflict governance.

 Most recent Global Transitions reports